-Lieve (LEE-va) Hendren, CFRE, SHRM-CP, joined Alford Group in 2018 and brings a dozen years of experience in strategy consulting to her clients.
+Lieve (LEE-va) Hendren, CFRE, ACC, C-SHRM, joined Alford Group in 2018 and brings a dozen years of experience in strategy consulting to her clients.
 She previously worked with The American Medical Association, The Rockefeller Foundation and Teach for America.
 Lieve also led development at a mission-driven start-up with impact investing opportunities.

 Lieve is passionate about bespoke projects in strategic planning, organizational development, visionary campaigns and community leadership.
 With Alford Group, Lieve supports teams to do their best work and engage communities through strengths-based messaging.
 She specializes in inclusive facilitation and growing a relational culture of philanthropy.